Lattices in a product of trees, hierarchically hyperbolic groups, and virtual torsion-freeness: Introduction

 To the author's knowledge this is the first explicit example of an HHG which is not virtually torsion-free.
-The question of the existence of such an example, although not explicitly asked in the literature, is of interest to specialists since a number of theorems about HHGs require the assumption of virtual torsion-freeness (e.g. \cite[Theorem~1.1]{AbbottNgSpriano2019} \cite[Theorem~1.2(3')]{RobbioSpriano2020}).
-Moreover, by \cite[Theorem~G]{HaettelHodaPetyt2020} an HHG has only finitely many conjugacy classes of finite subgroups, in particular, every residually finite HHG is virtually torsion-free.
-The author suspects that it is possible to apply the results of Hagen--Susse \cite{HagenSusse2020} to Wise's examples in \cite{Wise2007} to obtain an HHG which is not virtually torsion-free, however, the construction presented here is much more elementary and gives an explicit HHG structure.
+The author suspects that it is possible to apply the results of Hagen--Susse \cite{HagenSusse2020} to Wise's examples in \cite{Wise2007} to obtain an HHG which is not virtually torsion-free; however, the construction presented here is much more elementary and gives an explicit HHG structure.